 Test of Common Method Variance

-We performed two statistical tests to address the possible issue of common method variance given that all variables in this study were collected from the same source (self-report) using the same method.
+We performed two statistical tests to address the possible issue of common method variance given that all variables in this study were collected from the same source (self-reported) using the same method.
 First, we used Harman’s single-factor test (Podsakoff & Organ, 1986) by performing an exploratory factor analysis on all items.
 We found there was no one single factor to account for the majority of the variance, as the highest factor only accounted for 17.25 percent.
 Second, we used the latent variable approach to control for the effects of an unmeasured latent factor (Podsakoff et al., 2003).
 Employing confirmatory factor analyses, we added a first-order factor with all indicators of our study variables.
 We further compared the standardized regression weights of the factor structures with and without the latent method factor.
-Of the 31 items in the analysis, there were only three significant differences found in factor loadings (above the threshold level of 0.20; Podsakoff et al., 2003).
+Of the thirty-one items in the analysis, there were only three significant differences found in factor loadings (above the threshold level of 0.20; Podsakoff et al., 2003).
 The small number of items above the threshold level indicated that our findings were unlikely to be caused by common method variance.

 Results

-Means, standard deviations, and correlations among study variables appeared in Table 1.
-We tested Hypothesis 1-3 using Hayes’ PROCESS macro of regression procedures on SPSS 21.
+Means, standard deviations, and correlations among study variables are summarized in Table 1.
+We tested Hypotheses 1, 2 and 3 using Hayes’ PROCESS macro of regression procedures in SPSS 21.

 --- INSERT TABLE 1 ABOUT HERE ---

-As shown in Table 1, innovative behavior had a significant positive correlation with CSE (r = .314, p < .01) and proactive personality (r = .314, p < .01).
-No significant correlations were found between innovative behavior with our control variables, age (r = .058, p >.100), education (r = .038, p >.100), and previous business experience (r = .071, p >.100).
-We also found significant positive correlation between CSE and proactive personality (r = .366, p < .01).
-Moreover, proactive personality had significant positive correlation with business experience (r = .133, p < .05) and age (r = .125, p < .05).
-Meanwhile, CSE was positively related with age (r = .221, p < .01) and previous business experience (r = .132, p < .05) and negatively related with education (r = -.243, p < .01).
+As shown in Table 1, innovative behavior had a significant positive correlation with CSE (r = 0.314, p < 0.01) and proactive personality (r = 0.314, p < 0.01).
+No significant correlations were found between innovative behavior and our control variables, age (r = 0.058, p > 0.10), education (r = 0.038, p > 0.10), and previous business experience (r = 0.071, p > 0.10).
+We also found significant positive correlation between CSE and proactive personality (r = 0.366, p < 0.01).
+Moreover, proactive personality had a significant positive correlation with business experience (r = .133, p < 0.05) and age (r = 0.125, p < 0.05).
+In addition, CSE was positively related to age (r = 0.221, p < 0.01) and previous business experience (r = 0.132, p < 0.05), and negatively related to education (r = −0.243, p < 0.01).

 --- INSERT FIGURE 1 ABOUT HERE ---